pillon33/math-game/README.md

 default values if the file is missing.

 ## Game length
-This option adjusts game length (amount of questions in Normal and Test mode (5, 10 or 15 questions), time in Arcade mode (30, 45 or 60s after each correct answer 5s are added))
+This option adjusts game length (amount of questions in Normal and Test mode (5, 10 or 15 questions))

 ## Difficulty level
 This option adjusts the difficulty.
 This means that in each question result range will change.
 There are 3 options Easy, Medium and hard.